Mark and Leslie Boyd

 I am the son of BMM missionaries David and Crissie Boyd.
 I was born in the Netherlands in the town of Eindhoven.
 I lived most of my life in the town of Veghel, where my parents have planted a church.
 I was six when I was saved.
 My parents found out about a lie that I told at school.
 My dad shared with me that this lie was a sin, and that I was a sinner.
 I trusted Jesus Christ as my personal Savior that day.
 I was baptized when I was 14 and also dedicated my life to any service for God.

 I became more involved with my parents’ ministry and started teaching, preaching, and falling in love with ministry.
 I attended a public high school in Holland and after graduating I came to the States to study at Faith Baptist Bible College.
 I received a Bachelor of Arts in Pastoral Studies with an emphasis in Greek and Counseling.
 During college I became burdened for church planting.
 I then attended the Seminary at Faith and received a Master of Arts in Biblical Studies.
 While in seminary, I saw a video produced by BMM and felt the Lord calling me into church planting; specifically in Europe.
-Through a survey trip taken in 2008, God clearly directed me and my wife to the country of Germany
+Through a survey trip taken in 2008, God clearly directed me and my wife to the country of Germany.
+I have since graduated with a Master of Divinity in Discipleship from Liberty University.

 I grew up in the small town in Russell, Iowa, and attended the First Baptist Church there.
 I was saved at the age of five after my first day of Joy Club.
 I expressed an interest in knowing how to become saved to my pastor’s wife, and was saved that same day.
 I was baptized at the age of ten, and dedicated my life to the Lord shortly after while attending a camp.
 At the age of twelve I was challenged by a speaker in my home church to consider missions.
 I went forward that day and told the Lord that I was willing to go wherever He might send me.